sebdurrbach/gepeto/README.md

 ## Improvements to be made

-- Code architecture both on the Angular and Electron side
+- Code architecture especially on the Electron side
 - Typescript on the backend
 - Error handling
 - Add more options to the configuration